adrianababakanian/gatsby-personal-site-netlify/src/pages/code/cal-hacks-permanent-site/index.md

 tags: ["code"]
 ---

 A permanent landing page for an organization establishes both consistency in visual identity and a platform for showcasing its mission.
 As the world's largest collegiate hackathon, <a href="https://calhacks.io" target="_blank" class="matcha">Cal Hacks</a> consistently is working to drive initiatives, partner with other teams & companies, and make an impact in the world of tech.
-As such, I developed a permanent site to go along with the [Cal Hacks brand]() I created.
+As such, I developed a permanent site to go along with the <a href="https://adrianababakanian.io/design/cal-hacks-branding" target="_blank" class="matcha">Cal Hacks brand</a> I created.

 ![Cal Hacks Site](./assets/ch-site.png)